 A friendly imam in Uzbekistan who said a prayer for us

-The aim of this project was to adjust, or hopefully eradicate even, the prejudices people back home have about countries like this and show them a different image.
+The aim of this project was to adjust, refute, or hopefully eradicate even, the prejudices people back home have about countries like this and show them a different image.
 The real image.
 And not only the positive things, because there are plenty things not in order, but just the reality.
 To show that fear of something or someone you don’t know anything about is often irrational and misplaced.
 Everybody who had not been to these countries told me they feared it would be unsafe for me to travel there.
 Everybody who had been there told me it was great to travel there.
-The way we are influenced in our prejudices and opinion forming, by other people or the media for example, forms a component of this project.
+The way we are influenced in our prejudices and opinion forming, by other people or the media for example, forms the red thread of this project.

-We wanted to travel Kyrgyzstan in style so we went for the Sovjet classic: the Lada Niva. (okay it was also the cheapest car) Guaranteed nods of approvement of fellow proud car owners in Kyrgyzstan
+We wanted to travel Kyrgyzstan in style so we went for the Sovjet classic: the Lada Niva. (okay it was also the cheapest car) Guaranteed nods of approvement of fellow proud Niva owners in Kyrgyzstan

 Characteristics: uncomfortable, smells like gasoline inside (typical for the Niva we were told), will get you through anything (extensively tested).